-The 2016 Harris Wofford Global Citizen Award winner was Ibrahima "Bara" Sankare of Mali.
+The 2017 Harris Wofford Global Citizen Award winner was Siotame "Drew" Havea of Tonga.

 We encourage you to read about our previous award winners.

-To nominate an individual for the Wofford Award, please download the Wofford Award nomination packet, and both the nominator form and nominee form and submit all nomination materials to firstname.lastname@example.org.
-Award nominations are accepted year-round; the deadline for consideration for the 2017 award was January 31, 2017.
-(Please use these until updated materials for the 2018 award are available and posted.)
+To nominate an individual for the Wofford Award, please download the Wofford Award nomination packet, and submit all nomination materials to email@example.com.
+Award nominations are accepted year-round; the deadline for consideration for the 2018 award is January 31, 2018.
 To better understand the selection process and eligibility for the award, please download the frequently asked questions.